 Bellevue Hall is a unique setting for memorable events -- both intimate and grand.
 It provides the perfect venue for elegant weddings and celebrations, as well as business meetings and corporate functions.
 In addition, the property provides an ideal backdrop for social gatherings including bridal and baby showers, anniversary and birthday parties, bar and bat mitzvahs, holiday parties, and dinner receptions.
 The facility can also be used for training and conferences, the grounds are ideal for tented and other outdoor functions, and the garden is perfect for ceremonies.

 The mansion features an expansive central foyer with a sweeping staircase, ornate marble fireplaces, a formal dining room, a classic wood-paneled library, and a trophy room.
 A large portico, framed by formal columns, opens onto the side patio.
 On the grounds, a perennial garden provides a charming setting for photographs or for a romantic stroll.

 Bellevue Hall reservations are currently available for outdoor events only taking place prior to June 1, 2019.
-Indoor celebrations No reservations for after June 1st until we know if we have a new vendor and their business service offering.
+No reservations are being accepted for indoor celebrations after June 1st as the Division is engaging in a bid process.